Horizons at St. Patrick's

 The greater St. Patrick’s community plays a critical role in the success of the Horizons program at St. Patrick's.
 The program provides opportunities for alumni to serve as Horizons Assistant Teachers (HATs), for school families to volunteer, and for St. Patrick’s teachers to share their incredible skills with another group of students.
 Horizons at St. Patrick's also relies on the generosity of the greater Day School community for financial and in-kind support.

-For more information, please contact Grade 3 teacher and St. Patrick's Horizons Site Director Rachel Levin.
+For more information, please contact MacArthur Campus learning specialist and Writing & Learning Center Director and St. Patrick's Horizons Site Director Leah Corradi.

 Employment opportunities with Horizons Greater Washington can be found here.